OlegKarapysh/NeuroBlog/README.md

 Because there is no authentication, "ownership" is simply the username sent in an `X-Username` header.
 This is intentionally trivial to spoof and is fine for a no-auth demo; it is **not** a real authorization system.

+CORS is wide open (any origin, header and method), so the API can be called from anywhere — convenient for a demo, not something you'd ship as-is.

 ## Run with Docker (recommended)